eclipse/epsilon-website/mkdocs/docs/doc/articles/index.md

 ## Workflow (ANT Tasks)

-- [Headless Execution of Epsilon ANT Tasks](headless-ant-tasks): This article shows how to run Epsilon's ANT tasks from command line or in the context of a CI build.
+- [Running Epsilon's ANT Tasks from the Command Line](running-epsilon-ant-tasks-from-command-line): This article shows how to run Epsilon's ANT tasks from command line or in the context of a CI build.

 ## Human-Usable Textual Notation